Julie Goodyear

-Biography
+Early life

-Goodyear was born in Bury, Lancashire, to George and Alice Kemp, who divorced when Goodyear was six years old.
-Her mother remarried to William Goodyear, whom she knew as her dad.
-Goodyear was brought up by her grandmother, Elizabeth Duckworth, who died by drowning when Goodyear was thirteen years old.
-She attended St Anne's Academy in Middleton.
+Goodyear was born on 29 March 1942 in Heywood, Lancashire, to Alice (née Duckworth) and George Kemp, who divorced when Goodyear was six years old.
+Her mother remarried to William Goodyear in 1949, whom she knew as her father and whose surname she adopted.
+Goodyear was brought up by her maternal grandmother, Elizabeth Duckworth, who died by drowning when Goodyear was thirteen years old.
+Goodyear attended Queen Elizabeth Grammar School in Middleton.

 Career

+Early work

+Goodyear began modelling in the 1960s, predominantly as hand and foot model, which led to her acting debut in 1965, portraying the uncredited role of Charity in the first series of the ITV sitcom Pardon the Expression.
+The following year, she appeared in the second series on a further three occasions as separate minor characters.
+Between 1965 and 1966, she appeared as Duckie in two episodes of the crime drama The Man in Room 17 and also featured in one of ITV's Play of the Week in 1966.

 Coronation Street

 Goodyear is known for playing barmaid Bet Lynch on the ITV1 soap opera Coronation Street.
-She started playing the role for a brief time in 1966, but left when senior cast member Pat Phoenix (who played Elsie Tanner) advised her to get some more training.
-It was at that time she joined Oldham's Repertory Theatre.
+After appearing as an extra the previous year, she started playing the role for a brief time in 1966, but left when senior cast member Pat Phoenix (who played Elsie Tanner) advised her to get some more training.
+It was at that time she joined Oldham's Repertory Theatre and went on to appear in episodes of various television series including Mr. Rose and The Fellows in 1967, City '68, Spindoe, The War of Darkie Pilbeam and appeared as Sandra in Granada Television's sitcom Nearest and Dearest in 1968, as well as Her Majesty's Pleasure, The Contenders and Kes in 1969.
+She appeared in two episodes of The Dustbinmen between 1969 and 1970, and portrayed Mrs. Powner in an episode of A Family At War.

-Goodyear returned in 1970 and remained in the series for 25 years.
+Goodyear returned to Coronation Street in 1970 and remained in the series for 25 years.
 She quit Coronation Street in 1995, shortly after winning the Lifetime Achievement Award for her role as Bet Lynch in the first ever National Television Awards.
 She returned to the role of Bet in 1999 for the home video spin-off The Rover Returns.

-In 2002, Goodyear made a brief return to the series.
+In 2002, it was announced that Goodyear would be returning to the show after seven years away.
+Goodyear's return was intended to be permanent and she had signed a year's contract, however she was forced to quit after seventeen days due to the intense filming schedule, which had left her suffering from exhaustion.
 She returned to the show again in 2003, though this time, her appearances were part of a storyline set in Blackpool that involved Liz McDonald (Beverley Callard) and her husband Jim (Charles Lawson), who had recently escaped from prison.
+These transpired to be Goodyear's final scenes in the show.